pvasek/kudu-wiki/Web-jobs.md

 Whenever the `settings.job` file is updated with a new schedule, the WebJob's schedule will automatically update, it is best to deploy the `settings.job` as part of the WebJob (should be in the root of the WebJob's files).

+> For the schedule to work it requires the website to be configured as **Always On** and is not an Azure Scheduler but an internal implementation of a scheduler.

 #### Sample `settings.job` file ####

 ```